10-Day Stay Food As Medicine Recipes

 3. Make coconut milk, if making your own.
 Add to the cooking water.

-5. Return batches to clean pot and simmer for additional 5 minutes, stirring well
+5. Return batches to the clean pot and simmer for an additional 5 minutes, stirring well

 6. Stir in ginger juice